kalrog-dev/fem-easybank-landing-page/README.md

-The web page is available at the following URL:

-...WiP
+# Frontend Mentor - Easybank landing page solution

+This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+Live URL: